numpy/numpy/doc/source/reference/c-api/array.rst

    Interpreter state or similar in the future, but we don't want to pass in a full context (with pointers to dtypes, method, caller which all make no sense for a traverse function).
-We assume for now that this context can be just passed through in the the future (for structured dtypes).
+We assume for now that this context can be just passed through in the future (for structured dtypes).

 .. c:type:: int (PyArrayMethod_GetTraverseLoop)( \
                 void *traverse_context, PyArray_Descr *descr, \